-Professor Horwitz is the Assistant Dean for Experiential Education, overseeing the clinical programs, clinical externships, pro bono programs, and various other forms of experiential learning at the law school.
-As Director of the Criminal Defense Clinic, Professor Horwitz provides students with the real world opportunities they need to help sharpen their legal skills.
+Dean Horwitz is the Associate Dean for Experiential Learning, overseeing the clinical programs, clinical externships, pro bono programs, and various other forms of experiential learning at the law school.
+As Director of the Criminal Defense Clinic, Dean Horwitz provides students with the real world opportunities they need to help sharpen their legal skills.
 In the Criminal Defense Clinic second and third year law students represent indigent criminal defendants in Rhode Island District Court and the Rhode Island Traffic Tribunal under his direct supervision.
 Each semester students handle dozens of trial-level cases, including several each semester that are tried to a verdict.
 The clinic also handles some appellate cases, including cases in which students have argued before the Rhode Island Supreme Court.
-In addition to his clinic and administrative duties, Professor Horwitz sometimes teaches criminal law, criminal procedure, and interviewing and counseling.
+In addition to his clinic and administrative duties, Dean Horwitz sometimes teaches criminal law, criminal procedure, and interviewing and counseling.

 The Costs of Abusing Probationary Sentences: Overincarceration and the Erosion of Due Process, 75 Brooklyn Law Review 753 (2010)

 Police Prosecution in Rhode Island: The Unauthorized Practice of Law, Rhode Island Bar Journal, May/June 2006, at 5 (with John R. Grasso)

 Mixed Signals and Subtle Cues: Jury Independence and Judicial Appointment of the Jury Foreperson, 54 Catholic University Law Review 829 (2005)

 The Right to Counsel in Criminal Cases: The Law and Reality in Rhode Island District Court, 9 Roger Williams University Law Review 409 (2004)